Stability, bounded generation and strong boundedness: Acknowledgements

 \section{Acknowledgements}

 The main idea for this preprint grew in a roundabout way out of a different (ultimately unsuccessful) project conceived together with Benjamin Martin and I want to express my gratitude to him.
+I also want to thank the anonymous reviewer whose insightful recommendations and careful reading of the paper improved its quality significantly.